Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Introduction

-In this challenging but commonly encountered setting, we develop a robust CATE estimation methodology based on multisite data from heterogeneous populations.
-Because target and source populations can differ in unknown ways, estimates from site-specific models lack external validity, whereas a naive pooled analysis also risks bias.
-We propose a {\it minimax-regret} framework to learn a generalizable CATE model by minimizing the worst-case regret relative to the oracle CATE model over a class of target populations (Section~\ref{sec:main:minimax-regret}).
+To address this challenge, we develop a robust CATE estimation methodology based on multisite data from heterogeneous populations.
+Because target and source CATEs can differ in unknown ways, estimates from site-specific models lack external validity, whereas a naive pooled analysis also risks bias.
+We propose a {\it minimax-regret} framework to learn a generalizable treatment effect model by minimizing the worst-case regret relative to the oracle predictor over a class of target populations (Section~\ref{sec:main:minimax-regret}).
+In the main text, we develop this framework under squared loss, where the oracle predictor admits a direct CATE interpretation.
+More broadly, however, the same minimax-regret perspective applies to treatment-effect prediction under other loss functions.
+We discuss the details of this extension in Section~\ref{subsec:multi} and Appendix~\ref{appendix:extensionGLM}.
 Thus, the proposed approach guarantees robust predictive performance of individual treatment effects without specifying the exact relationship between the target and source site populations.
-To our knowledge, we are the first to consider the minimax regret criterion for robust CATE estimation with multisite data, although it has been explored for traditional statistical learning \citep[e.g.,][]{agarwal2022minimax, mo2024minimax} and policy learning \citep[e.g.,][]{lei2023policy}.
+To our knowledge, this is the first work to consider the minimax regret criterion for robust multisite treatment-effect generalization, although it has been explored for traditional statistical learning \citep[e.g.,][]{agarwal2022minimax, mo2024minimax} and policy learning \citep[e.g.,][]{lei2023policy}.

 Specifically, we consider a class of target populations whose CATE can be expressed as a convex combination of site-specific CATEs.
 We also assume that the marginal distribution of covariates in the target population is identifiable though the distribution can arbitrarily differ from that of any source site population.
 Under this broad class of target distributions, we derive a closed-form expression for the minimax-regret CATE model as a weighted average of site-specific CATE models.
 The aggregation weights are interpretable and can be computed directly from estimated site-specific CATE models without access to individual-level data in the source sites.
 Thus, our methods are communication efficient and privacy-preserving, while allowing the use of various machine learning models that have recently been developed to flexibly estimate the CATE from a single site \citep[e.g.,][]{hahn2020bayesian,imai2013estimating,kunzel2019metalearners,nie2021covariate,kennedy2023towards,shalit2017estimating,wager2018estimation}.